 Dorothy has just published a book informed by decades of dedicated spiritual work that profoundly illuminates the path of Kundalini awakening.

-The book is called Kundalini Wonder and you are invited to a virtual book launch event on Sunday June 7th, 2020 at 4:00pm US Eastern Time.
+The book is called Kundalini Wonder and you are now invited to sign up to receive the recording of virtual book launch event.

-During this hour-long event, Dorothy will talk about the book and its significance for the modern seeker.
-Dorothy will also read a short excerpt from the book and be available to answer any questions you might have.
+During this hour-long event, Dorothy talked about the book and its significance for the modern seeker.
+She also read a short excerpt from the book and answered a few questions for the audience.